 When we restrict attention to the subset $\V_M \subset Q(X)$, the associated holonomy representations lie in $\E_M$ and so they arise as compositions of $\pi_1M$-representations with the map $i_* : \pi_1S \to \pi_1M$ induced by the inclusion of $S$ as the boundary of $M$.
 (Strictly speaking, this describes a Zariski open subset of $\E_M$.)
 We think of these as representations that ``extend'' from $i_*(\pi_1S)$ to the larger group $\pi_1M$.

+Note that \emph{a priori} the passage from a $\pi_1S$-representation to a $\pi_1M$-representation could radically change the geometry of the associated action on $\H^3$, as measured for example by the diameter of the orbit of a finite generating set.
+This possibility, combined with the need to keep track of the limiting $\pi_1S$- and $\pi_1M$-dynamics simultaneously, requires us to consider $\Lambda$-trees more general than $\R$-trees.

 Using the valuation constructions of Morgan-Shalen, we show that there is a similar extension property for the trees obtained as limits points of $\E_M$, or more precisely, for their length functions (Theorem \ref{thm:length-function-extension}).
-In the generic case of a non-abelian action, the combination of this construction with the holonomy limit theorem above gives an $\R^n$-tree $\hat{T}$ on which $\pi_1M$ acts by isometries and a straight map
+In the generic case of a non-abelian action, the combination of this construction with the holonomy limit theorem above gives an $\R^n$-tree $\hat{T}$ (where $\R^n = \Lambda$ is given the lexicographical order) on which $\pi_1M$ acts by isometries and a straight map

 where $\phi$ is the rescaled limit of a divergent sequence in $\V_M$.
 These satisfy the hypotheses of Theorem~\ref{thm:main-floyd}, so the horizontal foliation of $\phi$ lies in $\L_{M,X}$.
 Limit points of $\E_M$ that correspond to abelian actions introduce minor additional complications that are handled by Theorem \ref{thm:length-isotropic}.